/blog/can_protocol

 CAN XL also introduces a clearer distinction between priority and acceptance.

-In classic CAN and CAN FD, the ID is used both for arbitration and identification.
+In Classic CAN and CAN FD, the ID is used both for arbitration and identification.
 In CAN XL, these functions are separated using an 11-bit priority ID and a 32-bit acceptance field.

 CAN XL is designed for cases where we need: